ohiosveryown/proportional.design/content/projects/casper.md

   tag_two: bridle
 ---

-The Casper dresser is made from solid ambrosia maple, and some maple plywood.
+The Casper dresser is made from solid ambrosia maple hardwood and maple plywood.
 It features squared bridle joints at the top side panels, and rounded bridles along the bottom side panels.

 Each drawer front is painted a flat white, with drawer boxes being support with Blum under-mounted drawer slides.
 The fronts feature an integrated pull recess which is rounded as well.
 The finish was a water based lacquer which was applied via spray gun.